-The Peggy Sue pattern includes an accordion-pleated skirt and a bonus dolman-sleeved top, both in two length options.
+The Peggy Sue pattern, by Genniewren Designs, includes an accordion-pleated skirt and a bonus dolman-sleeved top, both in two length options.
 The whole outfit is reminiscent of the 1950s, but accordion-pleating is a modern fashion staple too.
 So whatever your doll’s chosen fashion era, she will be perfectly attired in this cute skirt and top.

 The skirt has an elasticized waistline, so the fit is forgiving for most of the popular soft-bodied 18” dolls.
 It will easily fit a doll up to 12¾” hips.
 The accordion-style pleats are pressed and then edgestitched to keep the pleats permanently crisp and fresh.